Book Review: Devil Is Fine by John Vercher

 Overall, I thought this was a brilliantly crafted work of literary fiction that I would not hesitate to recommend to those who enjoy character-driven narratives with an element of magical realism.

-Many thanks to Celadon Books for the digital review copy and Macmillan Audio for ALC via NetGalley.
+Many thanks to Celadon Books for the digital review copy and Macmillan Audio for the ALC via NetGalley.
 All opinions expressed in this review are my own.

 Comments